bsandmann/blocktrust.CredentialWorkflow/docs/WorkflowOverview.md

 3. Click "Import" to validate and create the workflow
 4. The system will validate the JSON against the workflow schema
 5. If valid, a new workflow is created and added to your workflow list

-## Technical Details

-The Workflow Overview page:

-1. Automatically loads all workflows associated with your tenant
-2. Displays real-time workflow states and outcomes
-3. Uses color-coded indicators for quick status assessment
-4. Validates imported workflows against a JSON schema
-5. Implements confirmation dialogues for destructive actions
-6. Provides toast notifications for action confirmations
-7. Supports workflow execution directly from the overview

-## Best Practices

-For effective workflow management:

-1. **Naming**: Use descriptive names for your workflows that reflect their purpose
-2. **Templates**: Leverage templates for common scenarios to ensure consistency
-3. **Testing**: Use manual execution for testing before activating scheduled workflows
-4. **Organization**: Deactivate workflows that aren't currently needed to maintain clarity
-5. **Backup**: Regularly export important workflows for backup purposes
-6. **Monitoring**: Regularly check the logs page to ensure workflows are executing correctly
-7. **Debugging**: When issues occur, use the detailed information in the logs page to identify and fix problems

-The Workflow Overview page provides a complete management interface for your credential workflows, from creation and configuration to execution and monitoring.